Ballyclerahan: Location and transport

 The village is situated along the R688 regional road from Cashel to Clonmel.
+As at 2024 the 394 bus operates once a day to/from Clonmel.
 Clerihan is 8 kilometres north of the N24 road which leads to Waterford the closest city to Clerihan which is approximately 56 kilometres from the village.
 The closest airport to Clerihan is Waterford Airport located 65 kilometres south of the village, and the Port of Waterford is the closest port.